The Ads.txt Information That Websites Should Know

 For publishers wondering how this may affect AdSense or the Google Ad Exchange (from the publisher side), it actually may end up playing a major role.

-This means publishers without an ads.txt file on their sites could potentially miss out on that digital ad revenue from Google.
+This means publishers without an ads.txt file on their sites will miss out on that digital ad revenue from Google.

 Is Ads.txt relevant to my website? (updated)